-The Artist Grade is designed to be a one coat stain as where the standard grade stains are designed to be 2 coat stains, meaning that you should get about double the coverage from the Artist grade stain.
+It takes 2 coats of Standard Grade stains to do what 1 coat of Artist Grade stain does, meaning that you should get about double the coverage from the Artist grade stain.
 For instance, on an interior smooth finished concrete floor, the standard grade would cover up to 200 square foot per gallon and the artist grade would cover up to 400 square foot per gallon.
 On exterior broom finished concrete, you would get about 150 sq.ft. per gallon with the standard grade, and up to 300 sq.ft. per gallon with the artist grade.

-- A dedicated team which includes several Chemists, PhD's, Contractors, and Do It Yourselfers, a very aggressive R & D dept., tons of tests, and the drive and determination to achieve more and better.
+- A dedicated team which includes several Chemists, PhD's, Contractors, and diy enthusiasts.
+A very aggressive R & D dept., tons of tests, and the drive and determination to achieve more and better.
 Which we hope you'll find apparent in all Concrete Camouflage products.

 - No. Concrete acid stain is not a topical coat like concrete paint or acrylic stains.
 It penetrates the surface and chemically stains the concrete surface.
 Acid Stain is to concrete, as wood stain is to wood.

 I've seen an acrylic concrete stain at my local home improvement store.
 Is this the same as yours?
 If not, how do they differ?

 - Absolutely not the same.

 - An acrylic stain is basically a concrete paint.
 An acrylic clear base with paint pigments added.
 When using acrylic stains, you are being tricked into painting your concrete.
 Acrylic stains are only disguised paints designed with the sole purpose of separating you from your cash.

 An acid stain penetrates the surface and reacts with the cement and minerals within the concrete to chemically change the color of the concrete's surface.

 I've seen a concrete acid stain at my local home improvement store.
 How does it compare to yours?